 What to do when your student visa approval is delayed

-by Jennifer Calonia | In Guides and Tools, Visa and Immigration Tips | 1 March 2023 | Updated on: June 30th, 2023
+by Jennifer Calonia | In All blogs, Guides and Tools, Visa and Immigration Tips | 1 March 2023 | Updated on: September 3rd, 2024

 Before stepping foot onto your college or university’s campus for the first day of class, international students must secure a valid U.S. student visa.
 During the COVID-19 pandemic, this proved difficult since many overseas consulates remained closed or were not issuing visas to students.